 adb wait-for-device shell

-can be valuable when you want to execute shell commands only when the device is ready.
+While adb wait-for-device was mentioned earlier, combining it with adb shell can be valuable when you want to execute shell commands only when the device is ready.

 Example: